 I’ve also had to start giving up my need to control so much!
 It’s a massive life lesson to suddenly have the ‘vehicle’ you go through life in, which has always been so reliable, suddenly fail you so spectacularly!
 And with a genetic condition, it’s not like you have much hope of a cure any time soon either, which can feel pretty demoralising at first!

-I feel I have no control over how I feel in any given moment, so some days I can wake up feeling well with enough energy to actually do some housework (and believe me, those days feel like GOLD, and I actually feel excited when they occur!!), but then become worse as the day progresses.
-Or wake up feeling completely spent already, despite what I might have PLANNED for that day, and the best I can do then to spend time with my children is lie down and watch a film together.
+I feel I have no control over how I feel in any given moment, so on rare days I can wake up feeling well with enough energy to actually do some housework (and believe me, those days feel like GOLD, and I actually feel excited when they occur!!), but then become worse as the day progresses.
+Or, more commonly, wake up feeling completely spent already, despite what I might have PLANNED for that day, and the best I can do then to spend time with my children is lie down and watch a film together.
 For a long time, I complained and railed against this state of affairs (sometimes, I still DO!)!
 But I’m learning to accept that this IS the way things are, and complaining about it just creates suffering in my own mind, which adds to the physiological stress in my body, and serves no helpful purpose really 😉

 My interests are wide-ranging: from childbirth, parenting, natural health, being eco-friendly, to spirituality, entrepreneurship, and pets!
 I’ve created this website to highlight resources that I’ve found helpful on my own journey through life, and to still be able to share knowledge and wisdom on the topics I feel most passionate about!
 So you’ll find lots of resources especially on birth and parenting in ways that support evolutionary and anthropological needs, plus self-employment resources that could help YOU too share your gifts with the world, even from your own bed/sofa if you’re too ill to work outside the home 🙂

 Why did I choose these particular colours for my website?